Share the Love, Not the Flu

 next arrow

-Some things to know about the flu shot:
+What to know about the FLU and YOU:

-• Flu shots can prevent illness and severe, life-threatening complications in children.
+• Flu shots can prevent illness and reduce severe symptoms of the flu.

 • 2022 study showed that flu shots reduced children’s risk of severe life-threatening flu by 75%.